samuncler/lisp-codes/maclisp/README.md

-## Macintosh Common Lisp
+## Macintosh Common Lisp Runtime

-Yes, you heard that right.
-Clearly in MacOS 9.2.2 within a PowerBook G3.
-The best purchase I have _ever_ made.
-Rediscovering so much wisdom lost to the digital winds of millitime.

-### table of contents
+Although no computer can run this, except via [SheepShaver](https://sheepshaver.cebix.net), those with old PowerBooks, can certainly participate in this repository's goals.